dsa-ou/allowed/README.md

 for the corrisponding cell and will not undergo the check.
 The use of Ipython magics such as `%timeit` and `%run` will trigger a syntax error in the absence of an `ipython` installation.
-Conversely, if `ipython` is installed, the magics will be deemed valid Python allowing those cells to be checked (other syntax errors not withstanding), but will only pass the check if function calls and attributes are allowed.
+Conversely, if `ipython` is installed, the magics will be deemed valid Python, allowing those cells to be checked (other syntax errors not withstanding), but will only pass the check if function calls and attributes are allowed.